Cancer (young people)

 No. No, he said it was a tumour.
 He explained, you know, he explained what - that it could be a lymphoma, or it could be a sarcoma.
 He didn't explain what a sarcoma or a lymphoma was.
 He - you know, he never explained.
 It was always a tumour, or a mass, or a growth, you know, and they never said it was cancerous or - or they'd say malignant, you know' But when you're seventeen you're not really kind of sure - you understand the word cancer, but you don't understand malignancy or... you know, you just don't understand that kind of thing.

-People whose cancer is not picked up quickly sometimes feel angry, particularly if they believe that the delay had led to more drastic treatment.
-However, cancer is rare and it can be hard for non-specialist doctors to diagnose early (see ’Going to your GP’).
+People whose cancer is not found quickly sometimes feel angry, particularly if they believe that a delay in diagnosis led to more drastic treatment.
+However, cancer can be hard for non-specialist doctors to diagnose early (see 'Going to your GP’).

 She talks about the consequences of a late diagnosis and feels angry with her GP.